 This collection of links will take you to articles and interviews about the benefits of storytelling in early years from perspective of storytellers, parents and researchers.

 In this article from EYFS best practice Nursery World.
-Storyteller Mary Medlicott explores the benefits of storytelling and discusses practical ideas to help you tell stories to very young children.
+Storyteller Mary Medlicott explores the benefits of storytelling and discusses practical ideas to help you tell stories to young children.

 This BBC article and short documentary explore the importance of storytelling in developing literacy and how storytelling can help shape young children's worlds.